Restoring VM Guest OS Files

 This section describes only basic steps that you must take to restore VM guest OS files.
-To get a detailed description of all settings of the restore process, see the Restoring VM Guest OS Files (Microsoft Windows) section in Veeam Backup & Replication User Guide at: https://www.veeam.com/documentation-guides-datasheets.html.
+To get a detailed description of all settings of the restore process, see the Guest OS File Recovery section in the Veeam Backup & Replication User Guide.

 To restore VM guest OS files of a Microsoft Windows VM from the backup:

 - Select the Backups node in the inventory pane.
 Expand the backup job in the working area, right-click the necessary VM in the backup job and select Restore guest files > Microsoft Windows.

 - At the Restore Point step of the wizard, select the necessary restore point.

 - At the Reason step of the wizard, specify the reason for future reference.

 - Click Next and then click Browse to finish working with the File Level Restore wizard.
 Veeam Backup & Replication will mount VM disks from the backup to the backup server file system, and display the Veeam Backup Browser.